 Satisfactory Academic Progress is achieved when a student earns 67% of credits attempted while maintaining a cumulative GPA of 1.50 (0-25 credits attempted); 1.75 (26-57 credits attempted) and 2.0 thereafter.
 Credits transferred in from a prior institution will be included in the pace of completion, but will NOT be included in the GPA calculation.
+Incomplete grades will be counted towards attempted credits for Financial Aid SAP purposes, but will not be calculated in earned credits or GPA.
+The student is responsible for notifying the Financial Aid Office of completed coursework.
+Once notified, Financial Aid SAP will be re-evaluated for aid eligibility.
+All course re-takes resulting in a failing grade or a grade of "W" or will be included in the number of credits attempted for each attempt.
+If a course is completed with credits earned, re-takes of the same course will be excluded from total credits attempted and earned for Financial Aid SAP purposes.
 Any student enrolled in an educational program of more than two academic years, must have a cumulative GPA of at least 2.0 or "C" average at the end of the second academic year, or have the approval of the Academic Standing Committee to continue their academic program.